 She was a contributing editor at Metropolis magazine for twenty years, and her essays have appeared in numerous national magazines, newspapers, and exhibition catalogues.
-She has been a visiting teacher at Bennington College and was on the faculty of the MA Design Research program at the School of Visual Arts from 2009 until 2020.
+She has been a visiting teacher at Bennington College and was on the faculty of the MA Design Research Program at the School of Visual Arts from 2009 until 2020.
 Her work has been recognized by grants from the Furthermore Foundation, NYFA, and Civitella Ranieri.

 She lives in the Hudson Valley and makes it a point to swim across the Hudson River once a year.